-Their numbers depleted, the Friars withdrew from Osmotherley, and after Catholic emancipation in 1829, secular clergy, first from Stockton, then from Stokelsey, served the chapel in Osmotherley.
-Only a few pilgrims continued to climb the overgrown path to the ruined Lady Chapel, and it was not until the middle of the twentieth century that there was a revival of interest.
+Their numbers depleted, the Friars withdrew from Osmotherley, and after Catholic emancipation in 1829, secular clergy, first from Stockton, then from Stokesley, served the chapel in Osmotherley.

 In 1942 two young priests, Fathers Peter Storey and Michael O’Sullivan, cycled out from Middlesbrough intent on exploring the remains of Mount Grace Priory.
 Poring over their map while resting in the ruins, they spotted a notation reading ‘Lady Chapel (ruin)’.
-Scrambling up through the woods, they found the remains of the Chapel, with walls no more than waist high, and beside it an abandoned cottage, probably built in the 18th century and now locked.
+Scrambling up through the woods, they too discovered the ruined Chapel, and the cottage which was locked.
 Fascinated by their find, they set out to investigate the history of the place.
-For Father Storey it became the love of his life!
-Meanwhile, in 1948, Marist Fathers accompanying a Scout troop camped at the site and celebrated Mass in the ruins for probably the first time since the Dissolution.
+In 1948, Marist Fathers accompanying a Scout troop camped at the site and celebrated Holy Mass in the ruins for perhaps the first time since the Dissolution.

 Then in 1952 Sir Hugh Bell, faced with heavy death duties, was forced to consider the future of the Ingleby estate.
-It was hoped that the Carthusians might return and restore the Priory, but due to lack of funds as well as monks, the idea was abandoned and in 1953 the Priory ruins were taken over by the National Trust.
+It was hoped that the Carthusians might return and restore the Priory, but due to lack of funds as well as monks, the idea was abandoned and in 1953 the Priory ruins at the foot of the hill were taken over by the National Trust.
 As for the Lady Chapel site, Lord Eldon and Mr Ralph Scrope purchased this at Fr Peter Storey’s instigation, and a Trust was established to oversee the rebuilding of the Chapel.

 In 1958 the Lady Chapel was established as a National Monument, and the first diocesan pilgrimage for the Feast of the Assumption of Our Lady was organised, since becoming an annual event.

 Restoration work began in 1959, using closely matching stone from the remains of Rosedale Abbey and building on existing foundations.
 The slightly larger stones of the original chapel reaching about two meters in height are easily discernible, while those of the original east wall, weathered over the centuries, have remained mostly intact.
-On the feast of Our Lady’s Birthday, 8th September 1961, the rebuilt chapel was re-dedicated by Cardinal William Godfrey, Cardinal Archbishop of Westminster.
+On the Nativity of the Blessed Virgin Mary, 8th September 1961, the rebuilt chapel was re-dedicated by Cardinal William Godfrey, Cardinal Archbishop of Westminster.

 Within the chapel today a clear focus of devotion is the seventeenth-century statue of the Madonna and Child given by Lady Eldon.
 Above the altar hangs a carved wooden crucifix also a gift of Lady Eldon.
 Visiting Germany in the early years of Hitler’s regime, she had admired it in an antiques shop, and approached the proprietor.
 He offered it to her as a free gift, if she could procure his emigration – for he was a Jew.
 This she duly did.
 It thus hangs as a reminder of the Holocaust, and as a precious symbol of liberation.
 The stained glass windows carry the arms of Queen Katharine of Aragon, and of the Scrope and Eldon families in whose memorial the chapel stands restored.